-Addiction is a disease that involves physical, emotional and behavioral components.
+Addiction is a disease that involves physical, emotional, and behavioral components.
 There are genetic factors to consider when you look at addiction, although risky behavior can also cause an addiction to manifest.
-Is addiction a disease is a question many people struggle with, but the answer is yes.
-Addiction is a disease that takes over how the body and brain functions and leads to further addiction without treatment in a substance abuse treatment program in San Antonio.
+Knowing that addiction is a disease can bring relief to individuals who wonder why it’s so hard to take control of their substance use.
+It can take over how the body and brain functions and lead to further issues without treatment in a substance abuse treatment program in San Antonio.
 TX.

 How Addiction Treatment Begins

 Addiction treatment starts when you acknowledge that you are struggling with drug or alcohol use.
 First, you decide to get help for your addiction.
 Withdrawal is the next step, and you will want to go to a recovery center that offers a medically managed detox program to keep you safe throughout your withdrawal.
 Typically, the next steps in treatment involve:

 - Outpatient treatment programs

 Addiction is a disease that benefits from a methodical approach to detox and recovery.